 - One key component of our work is the use of Instructional Routines to structure classroom discourse and collaborative problem solving.
 These are embedded in the plan for each Big Idea.

 - Before attempting the end-of-unit assessment, students have an opportunity to synthesize their knowledge through a multi-day Formative Assessment Lesson.

 - Teacher-designed Re-engagement Lessons allow students to revisit, revise, and extend their understanding of the unit's core mathematics.

 - Finally, an End of Unit Assessment, which is composed of a series of aligned Regents and Regents-like questions.
 An optional rich task may be provided for some units.
-These two types of items allow students to apply their understanding in an assessment setting, which also provides teachers with analyzable data for planning successive units.
+These two types of items allow students to apply their understanding in an assessment setting and also provides teachers with analyzable data for planning successive units.

 Our focus has been on creating resources intended for students to build conceptual knowledge of mathematics.
 With this knowledge, it should be easier for teachers to build procedural fluency and give students authentic opportunities to apply the mathematics they know.
 While we recognize the importance of practice exercises and weekly quizzes, we do not provide these kinds of resource as it has been our experience that teachers are able to create these resources for themselves.

 For answers to frequently asked questions about our curriculum, please see this page.